-Debra Loevy graduated cum laude from the University of Michigan Law School in 1995, having completed her undergraduate work at Wesleyan University with a B.A. in history in 1992.
+Debra Loevy is a partner at Loevy & Loevy.
+She graduated cum laude from the University of Michigan Law School in 1995, having completed her undergraduate work at Wesleyan University with a B.A. in history in 1992.
 After law school Debra spent years addressing poverty law issues at the Legal Assistance Foundation of Metropolitan Chicago and at Vermont Legal Aid.
 Debra also spent several years focusing on criminal defense appeals at the Illinois Office of the State Appellate Defender.
 She joined Loevy & Loevy in 2007, with a practice concentrated primarily on appeals.

 The University of Michigan Law School

 • cum laude

 • Illinois Office of the State Appellate Defender

 • People v.
 Ware (Illinois Appellate Court) Appellate counsel for Marvin Ware, who seeks to reinstate his post-conviction petition demonstrating that DNA evidence proves his innocence.
 Mr. Ware’s petition was dismissed without a hearing, despite compelling evidence of his innocence.
 The Illinois Appellate Court has reversed that dismissal.

 • Hurt v.
 Wise (U.S. Court of Appeals for the Seventh Circuit) Appellate counsel for plaintiffs who, as teenagers, were falsely accused of murder.
 The defendant police officers have argued that they are entitled to qualified immunity for coercing false confessions from plaintiffs.
 Appeal pending.

 • Henry v.
 Hulett (U.S. Court of Appeals for the Seventh Circuit) Appellate counsel for a class of plaintiffs who were subjected to extremely degrading prison strip and body cavity searches as a cadet training exercise.
 The appeal explores the extent and contours of prisoners’ Fourth Amendment rights.
 Appeal pending.